dav1dfeldman/FounderDating-RecommendationSystem/README.md

 Currently suggesting topics to follow at founderdating.com

-Methods
+Methods utilized:

-- PCA to reduce the item to item dimensions
+- PCA to reduce the item to item dimensionality

-- Pre-clustered topics each user like to give them two 'areas of interest' each.
+- Pre-clustered topics for each user to give them two 'areas of interest' each.

-- Cosine similarity to recommend most similar topics
+- Cosine similarity to recommend related topics

 - Manually assigned topics to one area, primary skillsets, do to limited number of possible skillsets